iljimae0418/Kaggle-Titanic-Machine-Learning-From-Disaster/README.md

 This repository contains my rmd file, the knitted pdf file and all my csv submissions.

-Currently top 17%, will try to improve when I have time.
+Currently top 16%, will try to improve when I have time -> top 9% after applying catboost